 This area of research has drawn on theoretical insights from philosophers to understand how we make choices about who lives and who dies, and to engage these ideas with contemporary environmental challenges.
 I explore racial, class, gender, and power dynamics in many of these studies to uncover the paradoxes in solutions to environmental problems.

 In one recent paper, we advance conversations on how the increasing mechanization and automation of dairy farms induce a particular kind of thanatopolitics (the politics of death) (Klasky and Butt 2023).
-We point to a paradox that exists in dairy farming, where the cow is useful (milking) until it is no longer capable of producing milk and is culled.
+We point to a paradox in dairy farming: cows are useful (for milking) until they are no longer capable of producing milk and are culled.
 We show how different philosophers have had to contend with the politics of death.
-We examine how welfare certification, labeling schemes, and agricultural technology in the dairy industry facilitate material and discursive changes in producer and consumer relations.
+We examine how welfare certification, labeling schemes, and agricultural technology in the dairy industry facilitate material and discursive changes in producer-consumer relations.
 We then discuss how industrial transformations lead to this shift in bovine subjectivity.

-Other research in this area is shown in de Jong and Butt (2023) in “Conservation Violence: Paradoxes of “Making Live” and “Letting Die” in Anti-Poaching Practices” published in Environment and Planning E: Nature and Space
+Other research in this area is presented in de Jong and Butt (2023), “Conservation Violence: Paradoxes of ‘Making Live’ and ‘Letting Die’ in Anti-Poaching Practices,” published in Environment and Planning E: Nature and Space.

 Environmental and Social Change Under Uncertainty in East Africa

 A second theme of my recent research builds on understanding environmental and social change among pastoralists in dryland Africa.
-This research is concerned with understanding how development interventions by the Global North, designed to alleviate the suffering of marginal pastoralists, have severe consequences that differ from how development organizations intend.
+This research examines how development interventions by the Global North, designed to alleviate the suffering of marginal pastoralists, have severe consequences that differ from those intended by development organizations.
 This research reveals that these interventions aren’t a case of well-intentioned development gone awry, but instead demonstrate the intentionality of conservation and development organizations in bringing pastoralists under the control of the state and various neoliberal enterprises.
-These interventions have taken the form of land management, such as shifts from collectivization to privatization (Butt 2016, Butt 2015, de Bruijn et al. 2022, Schriver et al. 2023), or livestock off-take schemes that are designed to cushion pastoralists from the effects of severe droughts (Butt 2024).
-In other cases, infrastructure development through mobile communications is perceived to provide solutions to market failures, yet can result in the formation of elites that concentrate power and information flows in the hands of a few (Butt 2015).
+These interventions have taken the form of land management, such as shifts from collectivization to privatization (Butt 2016, Butt 2015, de Bruijn et al. 2022, Schriver et al. 2023), or livestock off-take schemes designed to cushion pastoralists against the effects of severe droughts (Butt 2024).
+In other cases, infrastructure development through mobile communications is perceived as providing solutions to market failures, yet can result in the formation of elites who concentrate power and information flows in the hands of a few (Butt 2015).

 Environment and Health Dynamics in the Tropics

 A third area of research is in environment and health dynamics.
-Starting with early work looking at Q Fever among camels in northern Kenya (Benka et al. 2014), I have since formulated research that examines the interactions between smallholder livestock keepers, the environment, and human health (Butt 2016).
-My research framework revolves around understanding how epizootic disease transmission occurs between humans and livestock.
+Starting with early work on Q Fever among camels in northern Kenya (Benka et al. 2014), I have since developed research examining the interactions among smallholder livestock keepers, the environment, and human health (Butt 2016).
+My research framework focuses on understanding how epizootic disease is transmitted between humans and livestock.
 I rely on tracking spatially explicit movements to decipher the spatial and temporal zones of interactions (Hedman et al. 2020).
-Additionally, I am interested in how development interventions that are meant to alleviate the material and social conditions of the rural poor can have adverse effects.
+Additionally, I am interested in how development interventions intended to alleviate the material and social conditions of the rural poor can have adverse effects.

 These engagements in the field of global health equity have led to new lines of research on how pastoralists are being affected by climate change.
-Drylands are experiencing some of the most rapid shifts in climate today, with global climate models predicting that drylands are likely to experience profound disruptions to the frequency, intensity, and duration of extreme events such as droughts and floods.
+Drylands are experiencing some of the most rapid climate shifts today, with global climate models predicting profound disruptions in the frequency, intensity, and duration of extreme events such as droughts and floods.
 The implications for human health are concerning.
-Pastoralists also face significant health equity challenges from the politics of public health efforts, where access to reliable health centers is influenced by external funding from volunteer organizations, state oversight, and a lack of adequate knowledge among public health practitioners.
+Pastoralists also face significant health equity challenges stemming from the politics of public health efforts, in which access to reliable health centers is influenced by external funding from volunteer organizations, state oversight, and inadequate knowledge among public health practitioners.